 IPERION-HS and the prefvious project IPERION-CH prepare E-RIHS in a more applied way: the partners develop criteria and quality assurance procedures for national facilities to be part of the European infrastructure, data management routines and access procedures.
 As practical exercises in transnational access, IPERION offers project-funded use of research facilities, such as laboratories, at project partners.
 Access is granted after a call for proposals and review of the proposals.
 Researchers from all non-commercial Norwegian institutions can apply for the use of facilities and expertise at IPERION partners abroad.
-The first call for proposals will be published in September, 2020.
+The first call for proposals will be published November 2nd, 2020.

 In the wake of the European initiative, national research infrastructures have been established in the participating countries, often with parallel organisation and similar functions.
 An established national infrastructure is a prerequisite for a country to participate in E-RIHS.